chensxb97/clickhouse-client/error_handling.md

 `err_str` was returned without `err_msg`.

 ### Solution
-Every custom middleware error must be appended with an appropriate error code in this format 'Code: XXX, (... remaining error msg).
+Every custom middleware error must be appended with an appropriate error code in this format `Code: XXX, (... remaining error msg).`
 ## Investigation
 A deep dive from the entry point to the error handling function.